prisma/prisma-engines/README.md

 - `chrono`: DateTime type support with `chrono` crate.
 - `serde-support`: Deserialize support from result set with `serde` crate.
 - `bigdecimal`: Numeric values can be read as `BigDecimal`.
+- `vendored-openssl`: Statically links against a vendored OpenSSL library on non-Windows or non-Apple platforms.

 ### Goals: